longhorn/website/content/docs/1.7.0/references/settings.md

 > Default: `true`

 Setting that allows you to enable the V1 Data Engine.

+#### RWX Volume Fast Failover

+> Default: `false`

+Enable improved ReadWriteMany volume HA by shortening the time it takes to recover from a node failure.

 ### V2 Data Engine (Preview Feature)
 #### V2 Data Engine